zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/oci-apm-opentracig-helidon/create-second-service/create-second-service.md

 	```
 	![Cloud Shell](images/1-1-java.png " ")

-	if you completed the Lab1 in this workshop, but the Java version returned from the command is not 11.0.7, you may need to reset the JAVA_HOME environment variable.
-Run the following commands.
+	If you completed the Lab1 in a different Cloud Shell session, you will need to reset the JAVA_HOME environment variable, by running run the followings.

 	``` bash
 	<copy>